Family Space Explorers

 Stories and robots and astronomy and spaceflight and planets and astronauts and space stations!

-NUSTEM and the UKSpace Agency are bringing stories about space to families in the North East.
+NUSTEM and the UKSpace Agency sharing stories about space with families in the North East.
 During October 2017 to March 2018 we popped up at libraries, galleries and museums to share space-themed activities with children aged 2 -5 and their families.